coinsnatcher3/Brick-2.0/README.md

 # Brick-2.0
 dis OS, runs on itself.
-No downloadz. ye
+Only one downloadz. ye.